| |

 From September 2002 through May 2003 as a graduate assistant for the President’s Office at Duquesne University, I designed and developed administrative web sites for the President and Vice Presidents.

-Upon graduating from Duquesne University with a 3.9 GPA and an MS degree in Multimedia Technology in May of 2003, I returned to my hometown, New Orleans, LA, where I was briefly employed with the Montgomery Barnett Law Firm for whom I designed and developed internet-based software to quickly and efficiently track client files held on and offsite helping the firm save over $25,000 in annual compounding file storage and retrieval costs.
+Upon graduating from Duquesne University with a Master of Science degree in Multimedia Technology in May of 2003, I returned to my hometown, New Orleans, LA, where I was briefly employed with the Montgomery Barnett Law Firm for whom I designed and developed internet-based software to quickly and efficiently track client files held on and offsite helping the firm save over $25,000 in annual compounding file storage and retrieval costs.

-In November of 2003, I accepted a position as the Interactive Web Designer with the New Orleans Tourism Marketing Corporation with whom I am still employed.
-With NOTMC, I redesigned the award-winning NewOrleansOnline.com, the official tourism website for the City of New Orleans, and and I continue to be involved with the daily design, production, and maintenance of various projects for the corporation’s online and offline campaigns.
-I have also been responsible for the creation of NewOrleansMuseums.com for the arts community and JoinNOPD.com for the New Orleans Police Department's recruitment campaign designing and developing both web sites from the ground up.
+In November of 2003, I accepted a position as the Interactive Web Designer and Developer with the New Orleans Tourism Marketing Corporation where I was responsible for 3 redesigns of the award-winning NewOrleansOnline.com, the official tourism website for the City of New Orleans, and the daily design, production, and maintenance of various projects for the corporation’s online and offline campaigns.
+I was also responsible for the development of NewOrleansMuseums.com for the arts community and JoinNOPD.com for the New Orleans Police Department's recruitment campaign designing and developing both web sites from the ground up.

-Since my introduction to the industry in 2001, I have worked with individuals, businesses, and non-profit organizations throughout the United States.
+Since my introduction to the industry in 2001, I have worked with a vast variety of individuals, businesses, and non-profit organizations throughout the United States.
 For sample projects, please visit my portfolio page.

 Duquesne University